What is the recommended pipe size for the main fuel supply line to a water heater or furnace?

 Prepare for your HVACR Gas Exam.
 Our test includes multiple-choice questions, complete with detailed explanations.
 Learn effectively, understand concepts thoroughly, and ace your certification with confidence!

 The recommended pipe size for the main fuel supply line to a water heater or furnace is typically 3/4 inch.
-This size is commonly suited for delivering natural gas or propane to most residential appliances, balancing the need for adequate gas flow with efficiency and safety requirements.
+This size is commonly accepted for ensuring adequate gas flow to standard residential water heaters and furnaces.
+A 3/4-inch pipe can effectively transport natural gas or propane to these appliances while minimizing pressure loss that can occur with smaller pipes.

 Subscribe